project-alice-assistant/HermesLedControl/README.md

 - --pid: Define the pid pin wiring number to use when your leds use usb
 - --matrixIp: [Matrix Voice] - Define the ip of your matrix voice, default: 127.0.0.1
 - --everloopPort: [Matrix Voice] - Define the everloop port, default: 20021

+**Every** patterns have these default pattern types:
+- wakeup
+- listen
+- think
+- speak
+- idle
+- off
+- onSuccess
+- onError

+You can easily add others by editing *ledPatterns/CustomLedPattern*